inesantos29/team-app/README.md

 ## Team Application

-Team App - a simple webpage that lists the current Team data.
+Team App - a simple webpage that lists the current Team data with a search filter.

 The project consist:
 1. Provide users the ability to search by name or email (and other attributes, optional).